 Your dental benefits include the following procedures used to help prevent dental problems.
 They are procedures that a dentist performs regularly to help maintain good dental health.
+We will pay 100% of the eligible expenses for these procedures.

 Oral examinations